 The development of suitable gene therapy treatments for many genetic diseases and some acquired diseases has encountered many challenges and uncovered new insights into gene interactions and regulation.
 Further development often involves uncovering basic scientific knowledge of the affected tissues, cells, and genes, as well as redesigning vectors, formulations, and regulatory cassettes for the genes.

 While effective long-term treatments for anemias, hemophilia, cystic fibrosis, muscular dystrophy, Gauscher’s disease, lysosomal storage diseases, cardiovascular diseases, diabetes, and diseases of the bones and joints are elusive today, some success is being observed in the treatment of several types of immunodeficiency diseases, cancer, and eye disorders.
-Further details on the status of development of gene therapy for specific diseases are summarized here.

 Historically, blood transfusions were the first type of cell therapy and are now considered routine.
 Bone marrow transplantation has also become a well-established protocol.
 Bone marrow transplantation is the treatment of choice for many kinds of blood disorders, including anemias, leukemias, lymphomas, and rare immunodeficiency diseases.
 The key to successful bone marrow transplantation is the identification of a good "immunologically matched" donor, who is usually a close relative, such as a sibling.
 After finding a good match between the donor’s and recipient’s cells, the bone marrow cells of the patient (recipient) are destroyed by chemotherapy or radiation to provide room in the bone marrow for the new cells to reside.
 After the bone marrow cells from the matched donor are infused, the self-renewing stem cells find their way to the bone marrow and begin to replicate.
 They also begin to produce cells that mature into the various types of blood cells.
 Normal numbers of donor-derived blood cells usually appear in the circulation of the patient within a few weeks.
 Unfortunately, not all patients have a good immunological matched donor.
 Furthermore, bone marrow grafts may fail to fully repopulate the bone marrow in as many as one third of patients, and the destruction of the host bone marrow can be lethal, particularly in very ill patients.
 These requirements and risks restrict the utility of bone marrow transplantation to some patients.